Mortgage relief: What to know about mortgage forbearance

-Going into forbearance might seem daunting for homeowners facing financial problems they didn’t expect or plan for, but it’s really meant to be a lifeline in those situations.
+Going into mortgage forbearance might seem daunting for homeowners facing financial problems they didn’t expect or plan for, but it’s really meant to be a lifeline in those exact situations.
 Understanding the basic facts about this type of mortgage relief might help alleviate some of the worry.
-Here we’ll cover essential forbearance questions borrowers have.
+Here, we’ll cover essential forbearance questions.

 What is mortgage forbearance?

-Mortgage forbearance allows homeowners to pause their mortgage payments while dealing with a short-term crisis.
-In the case of coronavirus-related forbearance requests, most lenders are not requiring proof of hardship outside of verbal or written verification from the borrower.
+Forbearance is also helping protect many borrowers affected by the COVID-19 pandemic.
+In the case of coronavirus-related requests, most mortgage lenders do not require proof of hardship outside of verbal or written verification from the borrower.

 Whatever your reason for needing forbearance, it’s extremely important to talk to your lender or servicer before you stop making payments.
 Find out from your lender or servicer which type of loan you have and what the forbearance terms are.
 Even if you qualify for forbearance with respect to the pandemic, you won’t automatically be granted that protection.
-You must apply for it, and stopping payments before you’ve officially been granted forbearance on your loan may make you delinquent on your mortgage and have a serious negative impact on your credit score.
+You must apply for it, and stopping payments before you’ve officially been granted forbearance could make you delinquent on your mortgage and have a serious negative impact on your credit history.

 COVID-19 and its economic impact led to expanded mortgage forbearance options for many borrowers.
-The CARES Act was the federal government’s relief plan for the economic blow delivered by the coronavirus pandemic.
-The trillion-dollar package included help for homeowners with government-backed mortgages, which account for about three quarters of mortgages in the U.S. That includes home loans owned by Fannie Mae and Freddie Mac as well as VA, USDA and FHA mortgages.
+The CARES Act, the federal government’s initial pandemic relief plan, contained help for homeowners with government-backed mortgages, which account for about three quarters of mortgages in the U.S. That includes home loans owned by Fannie Mae and Freddie Mac as well as VA, USDA and FHA mortgages.
 Borrowers can get COVID-19-related forbearance extended up to 18 months, depending on the type of loan they have.

 Does mortgage forbearance hurt your credit?

-Do borrowers pay extra interest if they get a forbearance?
+Do I have to pay extra interest for forbearance?

 Borrowers typically won’t have to pay additional interest on their mortgage in forbearance.
 The amount of interest and interest rate stays the same according to the borrower’s contract.

-“During a forbearance plan, interest is not paid but still accrues in accordance with the terms of the note,” says Tom Goyda, senior vice president, consumer lending communications at Wells Fargo.
+“During a forbearance plan, interest is not paid but still accrues in accordance with the terms of the note,” explains Tom Goyda, senior vice president, media relations manager at Wells Fargo.
 “Additionally, as required by the CARES Act, no interest accrues during the forbearance period beyond the amounts scheduled or calculated as if the borrower made all contractual payments on time and in full under the terms of the note.”

 The only situation in which the loan interest might change is if the lender extends the loan maturity date or increases the loan interest rate, says Andrew Demers, partner at Weiss Serota Helfman Cole & Bierman in Boca Raton, Florida, specializing in banking and real estate law.
-Demers points out that it’s critical for borrowers to understand the payment terms of the forbearance and says they should ask a few key questions, including:
+Demers points out it’s critical for borrowers to understand the payment terms of the forbearance and ask questions, including:

 - Do I have to pay interest or escrow advances during this time, or is this a complete payment deferral?